Suspense and Surprise in European Football: Discussion and Conclusion

 We conclude by acknowledging several limitations of our study and highlighting promising directions for future research.
 One limitation lies in our focus on match-level suspense and surprise, which captures only short-term, match-specific dynamics.
-Extending this perspective to the mid-term, such as the cumulative impact on league outcomes or title races, could offer valuable insights into how season-long narratives influence sporting demand.
-A broader temporal lens is particularly relevant for our analysis of women’s football, which is limited to a single season (2023/24) and thus provides only a cross-sectional view.
-Without longitudinal data, we are unable to assess trends over time or determine whether dominance patterns, such as those seen in Liga F, are consistent or evolving.
-Incorporating multiple seasons would allow for a more robust understanding of how suspense and surprise develop in the women’s game.
+Extending this perspective to the medium term, for example, by calculating suspense and surprise with respect to beliefs about league outcomes or title races, could provide valuable insights into how season-long narratives shape sporting demand.
+Another limitation is that the benchmark ranges we develop are purely theory-based and have not been validated directly against consumer demand.
+Future research could therefore assess these benchmark ranges using behavioral data from fans to identify potential “sweet spots” of match-level suspense and surprise from the consumer perspective.

-Methodologically, our in-play probability model incorporates only goals and red cards, omitting other potentially influential in-game events.
-Incorporating data on missed scoring opportunities, possession changes, or defensive interventions could lead to more refined measures of suspense and surprise.
+Methodologically, our in-play probability model relies on betting odds, which may be subject to various biases \citep[e.g.,][]{Feddersen2017}.
+However, a recent paper by \cite{Winkelmann2024} shows that, although informational inefficiencies in betting odds may occur in individual seasons, they are neither persistent nor systematic across the top five European football leagues.
+We therefore do not believe that our key results are driven by systematic biases in betting odds.
+Moreover, our in-play probability model incorporates only goals and red cards, omitting other potentially influential in-game events.
+Incorporating data on missed penalties, other scoring opportunities, corner kicks, possession changes and possession streaks, or defensive interventions could lead to more refined measures of suspense and surprise.
 In this context, recent advancements in modeling expected possession values \citep[e.g.,][]{Fernandez2021} represent a promising avenue for further development.
-Moreover, our analysis adopts a neutral perspective, without accounting for the emotional attachment that fans (or "haters") may have toward different clubs.
+A further limitation is that our analysis adopts a neutral perspective, without accounting for the emotional attachment that fans (or ``haters") may have toward different clubs.
 These emotional factors likely shape the perception of suspense and surprise, making fan loyalty an important consideration for future research, particularly in the context of league governance \citep[e.g.,][]{Pawlowski2024}.